NORi: An ML-Augmented Ocean Boundary Layer Parameterization: ``NO'': Using neural networks to capture nonlocal entrainment

 \textit{A priori} (or offline) calibration trains the neural networks to match the turbulent fluxes diagnosed from the LES as a function of the inputs with no information about the temporal evolution of the system.
 Mathematically, offline training for our problem would take the form

 This approach led to numerical instabilities within a few time steps when applied to our parameterization problem.
-The reason is that the diagnosed LES turbulent fluxes contain noise in addition to the signal relevant to entrainment: linear internal waves generate fluctuations in all variables but have no impact on entrainment, and discretization errors are unavoidable.
-Although regularization techniques can be used to reduce the impact of noise contamination in training data, this is not appropriate for our purposes because the target signal, the entrainment flux, is characterized by sharp gradients at the base of the boundary layer.
-Any smoothing of its vertical profile would affect the stratification at the base of the boundary layer, which is a crucial variable in setting the deepening of the boundary layer itself.
-As a result, \textit{a priori} calibration results in parameterizations of fluxes with a small amount of noise.
-This noise inevitably accumulates as the NODEs are integrated forward in time, eventually leading to a finite-time blowup.
+The reason is that the diagnosed horizontally averaged LES turbulent fluxes contain irrelevant signal, like internal waves, in addition to that relevant to entrainment: linear internal waves generate fluctuations in all variables but have no impact on entrainment, and discretization errors are unavoidable.
+Although regularization techniques can be used to reduce the impact of noise contamination in training data, this is not appropriate for our purposes because the target entrainment flux signal is characterized by sharp gradients at the BL base.
+Any smoothing or further coarse-graining of its vertical profile would affect the stratification at the base of the BL, which is a crucial variable in setting the deepening of the BL itself.
+As a result, \textit{a priori} calibration results in parameterizations of fluxes with a small amount of grid-scale noise.
+This noise inevitably accumulates as the neural ODEs are integrated forward in time, eventually leading to a finite-time blowup.
+We speculate that this is due to the iterative rollout of neural ODEs and the lack of explicit variance-dissipation mechanisms in Equations~\eqref{equation u 1D} through \eqref{equation S 1D}.
+As the neural networks receive noisy inputs (the fluxes), they generate noisy outputs.
+Lacking strong damping, this noise accumulates, leading to blowup.
+However, this approach might succeed with substantially more training data, but at considerably greater cost.